Improving primary-vertex reconstruction with a minimum-cost lifted multicut graph partitioning algorithm: Introduction

-The present paper focuses on finding primary proton--proton interaction vertices at the LHC.
-Subsequent decays of the particles produced in the detector volume and their interactions with the detector material will not be considered here.
-To illustrate the primary-vertex reconstruction problem, \cref{fig:Event} shows two zoomed-in regions of a typical LHC event with several pileup interactions.
-The upper plot presents a region where a pileup interaction vertex is identified, which has the largest sum of track transverse momenta.
-The bottom plot presents a region where a hard-scatter vertex, i.e.~the point of interaction of interest, is identified.
-In both plots, the true positions of interaction vertices are shown, together with charged particle trajectories displaced due to reconstruction uncertainties.
+To illustrate the primary-vertex reconstruction problem, \cref{fig:Event} shows two zoomed-in regions of a typical simulated LHC event with several pileup interactions.In both plots, the true positions of interaction vertices are shown, together with charged particle trajectories displaced due to reconstruction uncertainties.
 Several true interaction vertices in these plots do not have associated tracks because all emanated particles in this interaction are outside of the tracking detector's sensitive volume, see \cref{sec:Delphes} for the details.
 The overlap of the red (from hard-scatter vertex), blue and grey (from nearby pileup vertices) tracks in the centre of the bottom plot on \cref{fig:Event} is clearly visible.

 Experiments at the LHC use heuristic algorithms~\cite{IVF, PUB-2019-015, CMStracker2014} to reconstruct multiple proton--proton interaction vertices.
 Several other approaches can be found in the literature, including medical imaging-inspired algorithms~\cite{Hageb_ck_2012} and the RAVE package~\cite{RAVE} implementing the deterministic annealing algorithm~\cite{Annealing}.
+The latter targets a universal multi-vertex reconstruction, but was not yet used to directly reconstruct primary vertices.

 This article presents an implementation of the Lifted Multicut Graph Partitioning algorithm (LMC), which solves the inclusive vertex reconstruction problem described above. \cref{sec:LMP} describes the LMC algorithm and details of its implementation for the vertex finding application. \cref{sec:Delphes} describes the simulated samples which are used to test the algorithm performance.
 In \cref{sec:truthfeatures}, features of the simulated samples are discussed. \cref{sec:wgtedge} introduces edge cost functions used in the graph partitioning.
 In \cref{sec:metrics}, the metrics are introduced to estimate the algorithm performance and to compare it with other existing approaches. \cref{sec:results} presents the performance of the LMC approach in simulation.
 In \cref{sec:conclusions}, conclusions are made.